 Imagine a system that provides you with accurate data about its needs and capabilities.
+Imagine a system where the people that create value have a way to inform you of pertinent information in real-time.
 Innovative performance monitoring, predictive maintenance, inventory tracking, and quality traceability, are made available to you by the second.

 Read More: The 10 Biggest Manufacturing Trends for 2021

 This increased intelligence doesn’t stop at one location.
-It involves the whole supply chain.
+It is making an impact on the whole supply chain.

-Under Industry 4.0, each of these functions are connected and work together.
-They function as a digital ecosystem; enabling a community of endless digital interactions.
-This empowers continuous improvement to have a farther reach across the whole supply chain.
-Vertical and horizontal integration occurs at every level, affecting all stakeholders.
+Under Industry 4.0, the supply chain functions as an intelligent digital ecosystem; enabling a community of endless digital interactions and communications.
+This empowers continuous improvement to have a farther and more effective reach across the whole supply chain.
+Vertical and horizontal integration occurs at every level, facilitating collaboration between all stakeholders.

+In this way, improvement plans can benefit your whole organization, your customers, and your distributors simultaneously and consistently.
+Key manufacturing knowledge is easily shared and improvement plans are faster and more effective.
 Imagine a system where material usage is monitored and self-regulated.
 When resources run below a set limit, the Smart Factory informs the appropriate part of the supply chain.
-No human intervention is required.

 This enables a smart, fast, and reliable system that cuts down on non-value-added work.

-With IoT-connected systems, tools, and equipment, every action is recorded and traceable.
+With IoT-connected systems, tools, and equipment, every action is producing valuable data that is recordable and traceable.
 This enables new levels of quality control and assurance.
 Not only do manufacturers gain data on every product (which they can pass along to the customer), they get it in real-time.

 Under this technology, when a step of production is outside of specifications, the system immediately informs the right people.
 This stops defects before they have a chance to occur.

-Modern manufacturers use data and powerful analytics to spot any weak points or any stalls within the production.
-From this, manufacturers can see how their value-added and non-value-added actions affect their operations.
-Manufacturers can then use this data to optimize their employees and machines to be more efficient and more productive.
+Modern manufacturers use data and powerful analytics to spot weak points and stalls within their production line.
+With this knowledge, manufacturers are able to see how their value-added and non-value-added actions affect their operations and use this data to optimize their employees and machines to be more efficient and more productive.

-Your employees and their work are connected to one system, enabling a stronger and smarter workforce.
+Your employees and their work are connected like never before, enabling a stronger and smarter workforce.

-Pro Tip: Having tools and technology that grow and scale to your business is an invaluable part of this new era of continuous improvement..
+Pro Tip: Did you know that VKS scales to the size and needs of your business?
+Having tools and technology that grow with your business is an invaluable part of this new era of continuous improvement..

 With technologies like work instruction software, manufacturers leverage data and IoT to squeeze the most out of their processes.
 They are increasing their connections and gaining the best knowledge.

-Fast access to data, better connections, advanced traceability, and real-time data are shortening the time needed to implement improvements.
-And since these are founded on accurate knowledge, each improvement is more powerful than the last.
+Fast access to data, better connections, advanced traceability, and real-time data are shortening the time needed to implement long-lasting improvements.
+And since benefits are founded on accurate knowledge, each improvement is more powerful than the last.